Samunosuke/mantis-suke-theme/README.md

 ## I know
 - it does not yet look nice / it is just a proof of concept
-- it kind of a hackish implementation
+- it's a hackish implementation